+ro IXIVI 1U-IX

 (Mark One)

-\boxtimes Annual Report Pu rsuant to Section 13 3 or 15(d) of the Securities Exch ange Act of 1934
+\boxtimes - or 15(d) of the Securities Exchange Act of 1934

-• ear ended December 31, 201 5 S
+For the fiscal yea r ended December 31, 2016

 or

-Transition Report Pursuant to Section n 13 or 15(d) of the Securities E xchange Act of 1934
+Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period
+For the transition period from to

-Commiss ion File No. 001-34728
+Commissio on File No. 001-34728

-DOUGLAS DYNAMICS, INC.
+DOUGLAS I DYNAMICS, INC.

-2000211 A A

-V (Exact name of reg gistrant as specified in its charter) Delaware (State or other jurisc liction of .S.
-Employer incorporation or orga tification No.) 7777 N 73 rd Stre Milwaukee, Wise (Address of principal exe (53223 Zip Code) (Francess of principal ene · · · · · · · · · · · · · · · · · · · nber, including area code (414) 354-2310 2.5 code) Securiti es registered pursuant to Section ioei, merading area code (414) 334 2310 Title of each class Name of each exchange on which registered Co ommon Stock, \$.01 Par Value New York Stock Exchange Securit ies registered pursuant to Sec tion 12(g) of the Act: NO NE - ned issuer, as defined in Rule 405 of the S Indicate e by check mark if the registr ant is not required to file r eports pursuant to Section 13 or Section 1 5(d) of the Act.
-Yes \square No \boxtimes .
-1934 during the such shorter period that th B or 15(d) of the Securities Exchange Act of orts), and (2) has been subject to such filing required to be su to Rule 405 of Regulatio n S-T (232.405 of this chapter) during the Website, if any, every Interactive Data File preceding 12 months (or for such shorter strant's knowledge, in defini contained herein, and will not be contained, art III of this Form 10-K or any amendment on-accelerated filer or a smaller reporting 12b-2 of the Exchange Act.
-(Check one): Large acc elerated filer Accelerated filer ⊠ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company \square Indicate e by check mark whether the registrant is a shell compa ny (as defined in Rule 12b-2 of the Excha ange Act).
-Yes □ No ⊠. was approximate the closing price of Regist rant's Common Stock on the New York ers who were not affiliates of the Registrant Stock Exchange on such date).
-At March 8, Documents In corporated by Reference: lay 3, 2016, which Proxy Statement will be d December 31, 2015, are incorporated into
+99 (Exact name of regis strant as specified in its charter) Delaware 134275891 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 7777 N 73 rd Street Milwaukee, Wisconsin 53223 (Address of principal executive offices) (Zip Code) Registrant's telephone numb per, including area code (414) 354-2310 Securiti es registered pursuant to Section 12(b) of the Act: Title of each class Na me of each exchange on which registered Co ommon Stock, \$.01 Par Value New York Stock Exchange Securit ies registered pursuant to Section 12(g) of the Act: NON E Indicate e by check mark if the registrant is a well-known seasone d issuer, as defined in Rule 405 of the Securities Act.
+Ye es □ No ⊠.
+Indicate e by check mark if the registrant is not required to file rep ports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠.
+1934 during the p e by check mark whether the registrant (1) has filed all repreceding 12 months (or for such shorter period that the the past 90 days.
+Yes \boxtimes No \square . required to be su e by check mark whether the registrant has submitted ele bmitted and posted pursuant to Rule 405 of Regulation gistrant was required to submit and post such files).
+Yes S-T (232.405 of this chapter) during the preceding 12 e by check mark if disclosure of delinquent filers pursual istrant's knowledge, in definitive proxy or information st e by check mark whether the registrant is a large acc finitions of "large accelerated filer," "accelerated filer" ar Large acco elerated filer □ Accelerated filer ⊠ Non-accelerated filer ☐ Smaller (Do not check if a smaller reporting company) r reporting company Indicate e by check mark whether the registrant is a shell company y (as defined in Rule 12b-2 of the Exchange Act).
+Yes □] No ⊠. was approximate e 30, 2016, the aggregate market value of the voting sto by \$579 million (based upon the closing price of Registra ant had outstanding an aggregate of 22,590,897 shares of ant's Common Stock on the New York Stock Exchange of Documents Inc orporated by Reference: Portion s of the Proxy Statement for the Registrant's Annual Mo eeting of Shareholders to be held on May 2, 2017, whi ch Proxy Statement will be